German Chocolate Cake (video)

-This is a classic German Chocolate Cake made with a moist and delicious chocolatey cake and a rich coconut-pecan frosting.
-It’s spectacular and indulgent with its fudgy cake layers, and its sweet and gooey nutty frosting.
+This is a classic German Chocolate Cake made with two layers of moist and delicious chocolate cake and a rich coconut-pecan frosting.
+This spectacular dessert is shockingly easy to make and oh so good!

 I remember my first taste of a German chocolate cake.
 It was many years ago at a friend’s house, but I still recall very clearly that sweet coconut pecan frosting and deep-dark chocolate cake.
 I remember savoring the chewy texture of the shredded coconut and how the sweetness lingers on your palate along with a slight bittersweet chocolate taste.
 As you can tell, that cake obviously made an unforgettable impression on me.